jeremyreeder/thesafehouse.info/index.md

 - Meridian, Idaho, USA
 - <jeremy@thesafehouse.info> — [OpenPGP public key][email-key]

+In my absence, you can't go wrong by calling Lance Mayhew of [Ada County Lock & Safe][mayhew].
+{:.tangent}

 <div class="gallery" markdown="1">
 ![A powerful safe-drilling rig, along with tungsten-carbide drill-bits and other specialized tools, enable me to penetrate with precision the